Close

 opens in a new windowkindlec opens in a new windownookc opens in a new windowebooksc opens in a new windowgoogle playc opens in a new window opens in a new windowkoboc

-The Calculating Stars Place holder of - 19by Mary Robinette Kowal
+The Calculating Stars opens in a new windowPlace holder of - 39by Mary Robinette Kowal

 Elma York’s experience as a WASP pilot and mathematician earns her a place in the International Aerospace Coalition’s attempts to put man on the moon, as a calculator.
 But with so many skilled and experienced women pilots and scientists involved with the program, it doesn’t take long before Elma begins to wonder why they can’t go into space, too.
 Elma’s drive to become the first Lady Astronaut is so strong that even the most dearly held conventions of society may not stand a chance against her.